kmanev/ZynqUSp-AXI-Speedtest/README.md

 13. Export the hardware by File->Export->Export Hardware.
 Tick “Include Bitstream”.
 14. Start SDK by File->Launch SDK.
 15. In SDK create a new “Hello World” application project.
 Use the exported hardware and generate a new BSP.
+16. Allocate most of the available DDR memory in the heap in the linker file (lscript.ld).
+17. Copy the example driver source code (IP/Driver Example/helloworld.c) in your main C file.
+18. Compile and upload on an FPGA.